opencats/gitbook/README.md

 **Note:** MySQL is now unsupported due to some divergence between MariaDB and MySQL.
 Additional utilities (antiword, html2text, unrtf, etc)are requried for full-text indexing of uploaded resume's.
 These is not requied for installing OpenCATS, and can be added in later.

-### Gentle Warning
+#### Which package to install?
+If you want a simple install, then Please check you've downloaded and installed the *-full package on the releases page (https://github.com/opencats/opencats/releases) and not the source code or have cloned the master repository.
+If you've  done either of the last two, you'll need to download and run composer (https://getcomposer.org/) to pick up the dependencies which are already bundled in the -*full package.

+### and finally - a gentle warning

 This documentation is coming along nicely, albeit slowly.
-If you have requests for anything that should be included in this documentation, please comment on our forums **\[or submit a PR to this documentation on github]**
+If you have corrections or requests for anything that should be included in this documentation, please comment submit a PR to this documentation on github (top right-hand corner of this page!).